For more information on communicable diseases, please see the fact sheets below or contact the Communicable Disease Control Section on (02) 5124 9213.

 Anthrax is an infection caused by the bacterium Bacillus anthracis.
-It is a disease normally associated with grazing animals (sheep, goats, cattle and, to a lesser extent, swine).
+Anthrax is a very rare but serious and life-threatening disease in humans.

 Anthrax Fact Sheet